aladinelkhalil/react-advanced-starter/src/useTask/exercise.md

 > Note: Change the export to _v2_ in `index.js`.

-In this part you will improve the user experience by implementing "instant fetch" functionality, whereby data fetching will occur instantly when a different user ID is selected.
+In this part you will improve the user experience by implementing "instant fetch" functionality, whereby data fetching will occur instantly when a different user ID is selected (and will also fetch the default user automatically upon component mount).

 To prohibit unnecessary fetches debouncing will be employed, via Lodash [debounce](https://lodash.com/docs/#debounce).